 The SE is characterized by a rotating overtube for gripping and pleating the small bowel onto the endoscope and advancing the scope into the lumen.
 Clockwise advancement of the rotating overtube is performed while the scope is pushed in for deeper insertion.
 The spiral overtube provides straighter and more stable manipulation, but this stiffness may cause difficult insertion and complications in cases of severe adhesion.
 The overall success rate of afferent limb intubation varies widely (40%-90%) because few studies have been published (Table 4).
 DBE- and SBE-assisted ERCP are more popular than SE-assisted ERCP because of greater familiarity in manipulating the scope; thus, the SE is the second choice for RYGB or Roux-en-Y reconstruction.
 Lennon et al[20] reported a low diagnostic success rate of only 40.0% and 48.3% for the SE and SBE, respectively, but a high therapeutic yield of 87.5% for the SE only in intubated cases and 100% for the SBE with no statistical difference in Roux-en-Y reconstruction (Table 4).
 Ali et al[21] performed a large single-center study of SE-assisted ERCP in RYGB and long-limb Roux-en-Y reconstruction.
-The overall success rate of reaching the papilla was 86% and the median procedure time was 189 min, but the procedures were performed by highly experienced endoscopists in a tertiary center hospital.
+The overall success rate of reaching the papilla was 86%, and the median procedure time was 189 min, but the procedures were performed by highly experienced endoscopists in a tertiary center hospital.
 Zouhairi et al[22] and Wagh et al[23] also reported a high SE access rate of any type of reconstruction of 76.2% and 77.0%, respectively.
 Clearly, SE-assisted ERCP is feasible and safe, especially in RYGB and Roux-en-Y reconstruction, despite the fact that the success rate seems to be lower than that of the DBE and SBE.

-As compared of DBE, SBE, and SE in Table 6.
+DBE, SBE, and SE are compared in Table 6.
 In a large United States multicenter study, Shah et al[10] reported 74%, 69%, and 72% rates of successful access to the papilla or biliopancreatic anastomosis using a DBE, SBE, and SE, respectively, in long-limb Roux-en-Y reconstruction; no significant difference was found among the three endoscopes.
 The reasons for failure were sharp angulation and an inability to identify the afferent limb from the jejunojejunostomy anastomosis; these reasons did not depend on the scope type.
-Skinner et al[24] also compared the DBE, SBE, and SE success rates in various reconstructions and found the highest success rate in Billroth II reconstruction (96%) and lowest in RYGB (80%) of any type endoscope used.
+Skinner et al[24] also compared the DBE, SBE, and SE success rates in various reconstructions and found the highest success rate in Billroth II reconstruction (96%) and the lowest in RYGB (80%) of any type endoscope used.